ENVIRONMENTAL

 No data available

-Western Basin received a very good score of 1.00 for pH indicating that the average pH was well within the guideline value range.
-This zone received a satisfactory score for turbidity (0.53) indicating that average turbidity was below the guideline value.
+Within the Physiochemical sub-indicator, Western Basin received a score of 1.00 and a very good grade (A) for pH indicating that the average pH was well below the guideline value.
+This zone received a score of 0.58 and a satisfactory grade (C) for turbidity indicating that average turbidity was within the guideline value.

 HABITATS